FAP Discovery Call Script

 You:

 Ok, I understand.
-Well before we get into the details, let me tell you a little bit about who we are and how we can help…
+Before we get into the details, let me tell you a little bit about who we are and how we help.

 Again, my name is <Your Name>… I’m one of the Foreclosure Assistance Consultants with Integrated Home Solutions.
-We are a Community Development Corporation that primarily focuses on helping distressed homeowners to Stop the Foreclosure.
+We are a Community Development Corporation that focuses on helping distressed homeowners after a foreclosure has been stopped, by working with them and their lender to pursue mortgage reinstatement and long-term resolution.

-We do that with what we call our Foreclosure Assistance Program which consists of three stages…
+We do that through what we call our Foreclosure Assistance Program, which consists of three stages:

 Homeowner: